SantaClaas/embedded-fan-control/fan-controller/README.md

 - [x] Debounce button tap
 - [ ] Retry if there was an error writing to one or two fans
 - [ ] Confirm fan speed is set on homeassistant and retry otherwise
+- [ ] Flash LEDs for one second after boot to indicate if they work